alissatroiano/betamind/README.md

 - MongoDB account
 - Heroku account

 #### Clone the project
 To make a local clone, follow the following steps.
 1. Log in to GitHub and go to the repository.
 2. Click on the green button with the text **"Code".**
 3. Click on **"Open with GitHub Desktop"** and follow the prompts in the GitHub Desktop Application or follow the instructions from **[this link](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)** to see how to clone the repository in other ways.

-#### Working with the local copy
-1. Install all the requirements: Go to the workspace of your local copy.
-In the terminal window of your IDE type: **pip3 install -r requirements.txt**.
-2. Create a database in MongoDB
-    - Signup or login to your MongoDB account.
-    - Create a new Database called "mother_earth" in [MongoDB Atlas](https://www.mongodb.com/). .
-    - In the "mother_earth" database create the **quiz_rewards** collection.
-        ###### quiz_rewards
-        ```
-        {
-            _id: <ObjectId>,
-            name: <String>,
-            lat: <Decimal>,
-            lng: <Decimal>,
-            score: <Integer32>,
-        }
-3. Create the environment variables
-    - Create a .gitignore file in the root directory of the project.
-    - Add the env.py file in the .gitignore.
-    - Create the file env.py.
-This  will contain all the environment variables.
-    ```
-    import os
-    os.environ.setdefault("IP", "Added by developer")
-    os.environ.setdefault("PORT", "Added by developer")
-    os.environ.setdefault("SECRET_KEY", "Added by developer")
-    os.environ.setdefault("MONGO_URI", "Added by developer")
-    os.environ.setdefault("MONGO_DBNAME", "Added by developer")
-    ```
-4. Run the app: Open your terminal window in your IDE.
-Type python3 app.py and run the app.

 #### Heroku Deployment
 1. Set up local workspace for Heroku